- Course Information

 Students traveling a distance to campus for summer courses should check course status before setting out on their trip to avoid the expense and inconvenience of a wasted trip in the event their course has been cancelled.

-Campus residences will be open from noon Sunday, May 14 to noon Saturday, June 24, 2017 for Summer Term I and from noon Sunday, June 25 to noon Saturday, August 5, 2017 for Summer Term II.
+Campus residences will be open starting at 2:00 PM on Sunday, May 13 to noon Saturday, June 24, 2017 for Summer Term I and from noon Sunday, June 25 to noon Saturday, August 5, 2017 for Summer Term II.
 Students must check-out by noon.

 Summer campus housing is available for students aged 18 or older.
-Students who require summer housing please download the Housing Contract and return a completed copy to the Office of Residence Life (607.871.2186).
-This MUST be done at least four (4) weeks prior to your first class.
-You will be notified of your housing assignment shortly before the start of the summer session you are attending.
+Students who require summer housing please download the Housing Contract (check back after February 1 for the updated contract) and return a completed copy to the Office of Residence Life (607.871.2186).
+This MUST be completed and submitted at least four (4) weeks prior to your first class.
+You will be notified of your housing assignment shortly before the start of the summer session you are attending via your AU email account.
 All campus housing locations are smoke-free areas.
 Smoking is only allowed 25' from any building on campus.
 Animals are NOT allowed in any building on campus, including the residence halls.

 Additional information concerning where to go and how to obtain your key when you arrive on campus will be provided to you with your housing confirmation.
 If you have any questions concerning housing, please contact the Office of Residence Life at 607.871.2186